rhysstever/Eona/Eona (World).md

 > TODO: Overview history of world

 ## Religion
-The [[Pantheon of Eona]] contains 17 deities.
+The Pantheon of Eona is mainly known as the [[Prime Divines]] and contains 17 deities.
 They range from greater to lesser deities.

-They are also known as the Prime Divine.
+#World